Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Results

-As discussed in Sec.~\ref{sec:PFFRG}, despite the formulation of the PFFRG at $T=0$, the renormalization group parameter $\Lambda$ shares similarities with the temperature $T$.
+As discussed in Sec.~\ref{sec:PFFRG}, despite the formulation of the PFFRG at $T=0$, the renormalization group parameter $\Lambda$ shares similarities with the physical temperature $T$.
 Hence, the type of selection which we detect at the critical $\Lambda_c$ should be interpreted as the (combined quantum and thermal) selection at $T_c$ rather than strictly at $T=0$.
-The order parameter susceptibilities, for the system approaching its instability point towards either $\psi_2$ or $\psi_3$ states upon lowering the cut-off scale $\Lambda$, i.e., $\bar{\chi}_{\psi_2}$ and $\bar{\chi}_{\psi_3}$ from Eq.~\eqref{eq:order-specific}, are found to be precisely identical in Fig.~\ref{fig:specificOrderFlow}~\footnote{That the PFFRG computation gives numerically identical results for $\bar{\chi}_{\psi_2}$ and $\bar{\chi}_{\psi_3}$ down to the lowest $\Lambda$ value is strong evidence for the correctness of the implementation of the RG flow equations}.
-The same $\bar{\chi}_{\psi_2} =\bar{\chi}_{\psi_3}$ behavior is observed when temperature approaches the critical temperature $T_c$ from above~\cite{Oitmaa-2013}, as found in high-temperature series expansion [see discussion below Eq.~(\ref{eq:ops})].
-A distinction between $\psi_2$ and $\psi_3$ requires the sixth order cumulant~\cite{Oitmaa-2013} in Eq.~(\ref{eq:sixth_order}) which in PFFRG corresponds to vertex functions not incorporated in existing PFFRG codes and whose calculation would exceed currently available computational resources.
-To conclude, in its current algorithmic implementation, PFFRG's inability to further characterize the nature of the $\Gamma_5$-ordered phase in the range $\theta \gtrsim 243\degree$ necessitates the application of high-temperature series expansion in the next section.
+The order parameter susceptibilities, for the system approaching its instability point towards either $\psi_2$ or $\psi_3$ states upon lowering the cutoff scale $\Lambda$, i.e., $\bar{\chi}_{\psi_2}$ and $\bar{\chi}_{\psi_3}$ from Eq.~\eqref{eq:order-specific}, are found to be precisely identical in Fig.~\ref{fig:specificOrderFlow}.
+While the $\psi_{2}$ and $\psi_{3}$ orders are not related by symmetry, the equivalence $\bar{\chi}_{\psi_2} =\bar{\chi}_{\psi_3}$ can nonetheless be derived from the $C_{3}$ symmetry of the model, as shown in Appendix \ref{appendix:OrderParameterSusceptibilityProof}~\footnote{That the PFFRG computation gives numerically identical results for $\bar{\chi}_{\psi_2}$ and $\bar{\chi}_{\psi_3}$ down to the lowest $\Lambda$ value is a useful test for the correctness of the implementation of the RG flow equations.}.
+This property is also observed in high-temperature series expansion [see discussion below Eq.~(\ref{eq:ops})] when temperature approaches the critical temperature $T_c$ from above~\cite{Oitmaa-2013}.
+A distinction between $\psi_2$ and $\psi_3$ requires the sixth-order cumulant~\cite{Oitmaa-2013} in Eq.~(\ref{eq:sixth_order}), which corresponds to vertex functions that are not incorporated in existing PFFRG codes and whose calculation would exceed currently available computational resources.
+To conclude, in its current algorithmic implementation, PFFRG's inability to further characterize the nature of the $\Gamma_5$-ordered phase for the $S=\frac{1}{2}$ version of model~\eqref{eq:hamiltonian} in the range $\theta \gtrsim 243\degree$ necessitates the usage of HTSE, which we present in the next section.